frenchieisverige/angular-badges/README.md

 ### Prerequisites

 This AngularApp was fully developped under Linux.
-The linux distribution used was Arch Linux.
-Moreover, a core software is required on the server side in order to run this master thesis: NodeJS.
+The linux distribution used was Arch Linux 4.11.3-1-ARCH.
+Moreover, a core software is required on the server side in order to run this app: NodeJS.

 ```
 yaourt -Syy nodejs